-Education is perhaps the most generally used independent variable in the fields of public opinion and vote choice.
-Yet the extent to which a person is educated, which is the predominant way in which education is conceived in surveys, is just one way in which education may affect political beliefs and behavior.
-In this paper, we suggest that the substantive field of education has an independent, and important, role to play over and above level.
-Using cross-national for thirteen European countries we find that a person's field of education is robustly significant and substantively strong in predicting voting for Green and TAN populist parties that have transformed European party systems.
-Analysis of panel data suggests that the effect of educational field results from both self-selection and socialization in schooling and work.
+E ducation is perhaps the most generally used independent variable in the fields of public opinion and vote choice.
+Yet the extent to which a person is educated is just one way in which education may affect political beliefs and behavior.
+In this article, we suggest that the substantive field of education has an independent and important role to play over and above level.
+Using cross-national evidence for 15 European countries we find that a person's field of education is robustly significant and substantively strong in predicting voting for GAL and TAN parties that have transformed European party systems.
+Analysis of panel data suggests that the effect of educational field results from self-selection, a direct effect during education, and a post-education effect in occupation.